Who is Therapy For?

 Deep Brain Reorienting (DBR)

-Deep Brain Reorienting (DBR) is a groundbreaking, neuroscience-based approach that targets the neurological sequence of trauma responses before they even reach conscious awareness.
-It focuses on the brainstem's orienting response, the very first place the brain registers a threat.
+Deep Brain Reorienting (DBR) is a neuroscience-based approach targeting the neurological sequence of trauma responses before they reach conscious awareness.

 Internal Family Systems (IFS)

-We all have internal "parts" — aspects of our personality that carry different emotions, beliefs, and roles.
-Some parts may protect us, while others hold the pain of past experiences.
+We all possess internal "parts"—aspects of our personality carrying different emotions, beliefs, and roles.

-Internal Family Systems (IFS) is a compassionate and empowering approach that helps you understand and heal these different parts of yourself.
-IFS helps you develop a relationship with these parts, bringing curiosity and self-compassion to your inner world.
+Internal Family Systems (IFS) is a compassionate approach that helps you understand and heal these parts rather than suppressing them.

 Somatic Experiencing (SE)

-Somatic Experiencing (SE) is a therapeutic approach developed by Dr. Peter Levine to treat trauma, stress, and nervous system dysregulation.
-It is based on the understanding that trauma is not just stored in memory, but also in the body's physiological responses.
+Somatic Experiencing (SE) treats trauma, stress, and nervous system dysregulation based on the understanding that trauma is stored in the body's physiological responses, not just in memory.

-SE focuses on observing and working with bodily sensations, rather than reliving traumatic events in detail, helping the nervous system gradually regain its balance.
-Through this process, a person can release accumulated survival energy, reduce symptoms like anxiety, hypervigilance, or "freeze" responses, and recover greater regulation, resilience, and well-being.
+By observing bodily sensations rather than reliving events in detail, SE helps the nervous system regain balance.
+This process releases accumulated survival energy, reduces symptoms like anxiety or "freeze" responses, and restores resilience.

-It’s important to say that, although SE is a bottom-up modality, we include all the 5 dimensions of experience: Sensations, Images, Behavior, Affect and Meaning.
+While SE is a bottom-up modality, it encompasses five dimensions of experience: Sensations, Images, Behavior, Affect, and Meaning.

 Emotion-Focused Therapy (EFT)

-For EFT, emotions are the gateways to our subjective experience and carry information about what we truly need.
-For example, sadness, anxiety, or anger are not seen as symptoms, but as messengers that some emotional need is not being met.
+In EFT, emotions are gateways to our subjective experience; sadness, anxiety, or anger are not viewed as symptoms, but as messengers signaling unmet needs.

-Research shows that EFT is highly effective for individuals, couples, and families, particularly in strengthening relationships, reducing anxiety and depression, and resolving trauma.
+EFT is highly effective for strengthening relationships, reducing depression, and resolving trauma.

 Let's Connect